 Tree Canada, with the support of the Government of Canada, created a Canada 150 project in which 150 communities across Canada applied for a grant of up to $5,000 to enhance an existing tree planting program or create a new one.

-The City of Edmonton, through Root for Trees, applied for the federal grant to supplement Capital Power’s tree planting event at Rundle Park in Edmonton, and was awarded a $5,000 grant to provide 3,000 trees and shrubs in addition to Capital Power’s 2,000 trees.
-A total of 5,000 trees were planted in Edmonton’s Rundle Park by Capital Power employees and their families.
+The City of Edmonton, through Root for Trees, applied for the federal grant to supplement Capital Power’s tree planting event at Rundle Park in Edmonton, and was awarded a $5,000 providing 3,000 trees and shrubs in addition to Capital Power’s 2,000 trees.
+A total of 5,000 trees were planted in Edmonton’s Rundle Park through this program.
+Capital Power employees and their families planted nearly 1,200 of these.

 At the Edmonton planting event, three commemorative trees were planted at Rundle Park: